 In the past, business intelligence (BI) was a privilege of large enterprises who could afford to maintain teams of IT specialists and data scientists.

-But in the last decade, along with the software as a service (SaaS) revolution, software has become not only more lightweight and powerful but also more accessible.
+But in the last decade, along with the software as a service (SaaS) revolution, the software has become not only more lightweight and powerful but also more accessible.
 It’s a booming industry – the global revenue in the BI and analytics market is forecast to reach $16.9 billion in 2016.
-This is a clear sign that more and more companies are transitioning to modern BI platforms to gain an insight into the business.
+This is a clear sign that more and more companies are transitioning to modern BI platforms to gain insight into the business.

 What is BI?